The-Kirby-Institute/Simple_HIV_model/README.md

 This script is designed to generate figures based on the results from the Simple HIV model.
 It creates visualizations that help illustrate key outputs such as the number of new HIV infections and annual diagnoses.
 The script leverages the ggplot2 package and related libraries to create these figures.

-### Purpose:
-This script is designed to generate figures based on the results from the Simple HIV model.
-It creates visualizations to illustrate key outputs such as the number of new HIV infections and annual diagnoses.
-The script uses the `ggplot2` package and related libraries to produce these figures.

 ### How to Use:

 #### 1. Prerequisites: